Rhythm of Love (Kylie Minogue album): Music and lyrics

 "Secrets" is similar to the earlier work of Olivia Newton-John and Minogue's previous studio album Enjoy Yourself (1989).
 It shows the singer's vulnerability towards her lover, with Minogue being scared that her secrets will force him to leave.
 She sings about falling in love on "Always Find The Time", a SAW-produced upbeat track with incidental cymbal crashes, and samples from Mary Jane Girls' 1983 single "Candy Man", written and composed by Rick James.
 Jeremy Mark of Number One noted that "The World Still Turns", the first song on Rhythm of Love co-written by Minogue, is "the only real attempt at a ballad on the album", although its pace is "not especially slow and smoochy".
 The song talks about moving on from a failed relationship.
 On the seventh track "Shocked", Minogue sings about being surprised to find herself deeply in love.
-It has a sophisticated dance sound with electric guitars and a disco beat.
-"One Boy Girl" blends rhythmic new jack swing with house elements, and includes strong dance beats and a rap conversation between Minogue and The Poetess, who is uncredited.
+Composer Mike Stock says the track was influenced by the writings of Virginia Woolf and is meant to be evocative of "a trip".
+The track has a sophisticated dance sound with electric guitars and a disco beat.
+"One Boy Girl" blends rhythmic new jack swing with house elements, and includes strong dance beats and a rap conversation between Minogue and the Poetess.

 "Things Can Only Get Better" is a dance song influenced by the soundtrack to 1977 film Saturday Night Fever that has a message about striving to fulfil one's dreams.
 Harrison compared the song to New Order's "Vanishing Point" from their fifth studio album Technique (1989).
 An ode to long-distance relationships, Minogue co-wrote "Count the Days" with Bray and dedicated it to her relationship with Hutchence, saying: "It's obviously difficult for us to match up – we're both so busy".
 Ian Wade from Classic Pop said the "jaunty" pop song was strongly influenced by Madonna and that it "wouldn't have been out of place on True Blue".
 Mark found the merry tune of "Count the Days" is reminiscent of Madonna's "Everybody" (1983) and the early work of Paula Abdul.
 He called "Rhythm of Love", the title and closing track, "an exceedingly Madonna-esque affair" while Wade noted its similarities to Janet Jackson's "Rhythm Nation" (1989).